chharvey/counterpoint/docs/reference/types.md

 # Types
-This chapter describes types of values in the Solid Language.
+This chapter describes types of values in the Counterpoint Programming Language.

-Solid is a strongly-typed language, meaning that types of values are determined at compile-time.
+Counterpoint is a strongly-typed language, meaning that types of values are determined at compile-time.
 A strong type system can help prevent many runtime errors.

-Solid Language Types are described in the [formal specification](../spec/data-types.md#solid-language-types).
+Counterpoint Language Types are described in the [formal specification](../spec/data-types.md#counterpoint-language-types).
 This reference takes a more informative approach.